 Note that the diameter of your tires will also affect load-bearing.
 Loads will be greater on smaller tires than on larger ones with the same vehicular load.
 So, while a 19-inch tire is more expensive than an 18-inch tire with identical specifications, it may last longer.

-On a similar note, check out this related article I wrote about the Best Tesla Model 3 Replacement Tires.
+Similarly, check out this related article I wrote about the Best Tesla Model 3 Replacement Tires.
 I discussed the best overall tires with Range & Value as comparisons.

 2. Tire Type